This guidance was updated on July 24, 2020.

-Following guidance issued March 13, providers should continue to plan for this group size restriction and to communicate that plan to people who receive their services, as well as families and guardians.
+Providers should continue to plan for this group size restriction and to communicate that plan to people who receive their services, as well as families and guardians.
 As detailed in the guidance, throughout the state of emergency, the rules that require day services and Vocational Habilitation to be provided in community or work settings are being relaxed to recommend those services be provided in a person’s residence.

 With this guidance, those services may be provided in the location that meets the needs of people with disabilities, and in limited circumstances may be provided in groups no larger than 10 people (including staff) to prevent the community spread of COVID-19.